oduwa/OEXMLParser/README.md

 OEXMLParser
 ===========

-A Robust Asynchronous XML Parser
+A Robust Asynchronous XML Parser for Android

 **OEXMLParser** is a helper class that allows for simple and flexible parsing of XML files and **particularly useful for RSS feeds**.
 Read below to see how simple and awesome it is!